basho/basho_docs/source/languages/en/dataplatform/learn-about-dataplatform/service-manager-features.md

 ##Overview

-The service manager is the foundation of the Basho Data Platform.
+The service manager is the foundation of the Basho Data Platform (BDP).
 It provides a means for building a cluster of nodes that can deploy, run, and manage platform services.
+Note that Riak KV is included with BDP, and use of BDP assumes familiarity with Riak KV.

 For information on usage check out [data-platform-admin command-line interface](LINK).